serverfireteam/panel/README.md

-panel
+Serverfireteam Panel Package .
 =====

-This package provides an easily configurable admin panel for Laravel 4.2 applications
+This package provides an easily configurable admin panel for Laravel 4.2 applications with croud and UI and more .

 Installtions
 ====
-Note: if you see any error in any of steps you should first fix it or report it for us in https://github.com/serverfireteam/panel/issues/new
+Note: if you see any error in any of steps you should first fix it or report at [github](https://github.com/serverfireteam/panel/issues/new)

 1. First you need have a laravel 4.2 project ready to use .